No products in the cart.

 The Kiritsuke (is derived from the Japanese word for cut, according to the English-Japanese online dictionary Denshi Jisho, kiritsukeru translates as “to cut at / to slash at”) is a style of knife, whose meaning has transformed in recent years.

 The traditional Kiritsuke or “K-tip” (nickname) are single-bevel knives with a sharp-pointed tip that are meant to combine the function of an Usuba and Yanagiba.
-Usubas are dedicated vegetable knives (think single beveled Nakiri) while yanagibas are used to slice raw fish for sushi, as a consequence the kiritsuke is intended as a general-purpose knife for use in preparing traditional Japanese cuisine.
+Usuba’s are dedicated vegetable knives (think single bevelled Nakiri) while yanagiba’s are used to slice raw fish for sushi, as a consequence the kiritsuke is intended as a general-purpose knife for use in preparing traditional Japanese cuisine.

-Recently, there has been a trend for custom knifemakers (no doubt based on increased demand) to combine the reverse tanto tip with other knife designs, knife such as Kiritsuke Gyuto (Wa-Kiritsuke) or Kiritsuke Yanagiba.
+Recently, there has been a trend for custom knifemakers (no doubt based on increased demand) to combine the reverse tanto tip with other knife designs, knives such as Kiritsuke Gyuto (Wa-Kiritsuke) or Kiritsuke Yanagiba, Bunka, etc.

-The truncated tip not only has striking aesthetics but drops the point, making it easy to perform detailed work with the tip whilst the flat profile lends itself well to chopping and push cutting.
+The truncated tip not only has striking aesthetics but drops the point, making it easy to perform detailed/fine cuts with the tip, the flatter profile lends itself well to chopping and push cuts.

 So there you have it.
 K-tip knives have a history all their own and in recent times, experiencing a re-evolution to suit western aesthetics.
 It is essentially a chef’s knife with a twist.
 It serves the same function as an all-purpose knife and mostly offers an aesthetic power boost.